-Here at the Minded Institute we constantly receive lots of questions about the many Yoga Therapy training courses we run, and we always love to hear from you.
-So many gems of information come from your questions, and so we decided to sit down with Heather Mason here at the Minded Institute HQ, to put a few questions to her about Yoga Therapy for Post-Traumatic Stress Disorder (PTSD) – which is Heather’s specialist area.
+Here at Minded we constantly receive lots of questions about the many Yoga Therapy training courses we run, and we always love to hear from you.
+So many gems of information come from your questions, and so we decided to sit down with Heather Mason here at Minded HQ, to put a few questions to her about Yoga Therapy for Post-Traumatic Stress Disorder (PTSD) – which is Heather’s specialist area.

 Q: Let’s bring it back to basics, what exactly is Post-Traumatic Stress Disorder?

 A: PTSD is a disorder that emerges when a person has experienced or witnessed a highly traumatic event that overwhelms their psychological and physiological ability to cope, leading to changes in both the mind and the body as a result.
 One of the key features of PTSD is a feeling of being highly dysregulated.
 This might mean experiences states of emotional numbness or being very very nervous and anxious.
 PTSD is often accompanied by painful flashbacks of the traumatic event, or problems with memory, as well as high levels of fear.
 People tend to avoid situations that are triggering and over time may become more and more isolated.
 Yoga is such a wonderful treatment for PTSD because it works with both the mind and the body and helps to forge a sense of safe community.

 Q: You’ve spent a lot of your career developing Yoga Therapy for various mental health conditions, including PTSD.
 How does Yoga help PTSD sufferers?